xiaotianzhang01/Efficient_Foundation_Model_Survey/README.md

 If we leave out any important papers, please let us know in the Issues and we will include them in the next version.

-We will actively maintain the survey and the github repo.
+We will actively maintain the survey and the Github repo.

-## Table of Content
+## Table of Contents

 - [Foundation Model Overview](#foundation-model-overview)
     - [Language Foundation Models](#language-foundation-models)